vishaltak/gitlab-development-kit/doc/howto/prometheus/index.md

 - Use a service like the [Google Container Engine (GKE)](https://cloud.google.com/kubernetes-engine).

 GKE is recommended for GitLab team members who intend to frequently develop against this setup.
-For infrequent use or while waiting for GKE access, Minikube is a good option.
+For infrequent use or while waiting for GKE access, minikube is a good option.

-Setting it up locally with [Minikube](https://github.com/kubernetes/minikube) is often easier, as you do not have to worry about Runners in GKE requiring network access to your local GDK instance.
+Setting it up locally with [minikube](https://github.com/kubernetes/minikube) is often easier, as you do not have to worry about Runners in GKE requiring network access to your local GDK instance.

-### Instructions for Minikube
+### Instructions for minikube

-The following steps help you set up Minikube locally.
+The following steps help you set up minikube locally.

 #### Install `kubectl` if you do not have it

-`kubectl` is required for Minikube to function.
+`kubectl` is required for minikube to function.
 You can also use `homebrew` to install it using `brew install kubernetes-cli`.

 1. First, download it: